Is LBGTQ+ same sex attraction orientation "intrinsically disordered"?

 Dr. Mayer was alarmed to learn during his review of over 500 scientific articles that the LGBTQ community bears a disproportionate rate of mental health problems compared to the population as a whole.

-There have been studies to which some in the LGBTQ community have pointed to "prove" people are born gay. (i.e., "INAH-3" by Simon Levay, "Twins and Other Brothers" by Bailey & Pillar, "Xq28 Genetic Markers" by Dean Hamer).
-However, none of these researchers has claimed "proof" of the born gay theory.
+None of the researchers involved in studies such as "INAH-3" by Simon Levay, "Twins and Other Brothers" by Bailey & Pillar, "Xq28 Genetic Markers" by Dean Hamer claimed that their studies prove the born gay theory.
 Reputable researchers admit there are many problems with these studies such as small samples sizes and inconsistent results.
-What these studies have shown, however, is that some people, such as identical twins, who should have been gay based on the theory, were not gay.
+What the studies have shown, however, is that some people, such as identical twins, who should have been gay based on the theory, were not gay.
+These days, the LBGTQ community would not want to be boxed in by studies that say we have a predetermined gender and sex identity when we are born.

 Dr. Lisa Diamond is co-author-in-chief of ‘the American Psychological Association (APA) Handbook’ of sexuality and psychology.
 She is professor of developmental psychology and health psychology at the University of Utah.
 She is a lesbian activist who said during a lecture at Cornell University that abundant research has now established that sexual orientation – including attraction, behaviour and self-identity – is fluid for both adolescents and adults for both genders.

-Bishop Sheen perfectly describes the normal and abnormal mind
+Bishop Fulton Sheen describes the normal and abnormal (disordered) mind

 Here is a classic Fulton Sheen talk about a normal and abnormal mind.